Shifted Poisson structures on differentiable stacks

-The following theorem states that a morphism of $\zz$-graded Lie 2-algebras is homotopy invertible as long as its linear part is homotopy invertible as a chain map.
+The following theorem states that a morphism of $\zz$-graded Lie 2-algebras has an homotopy inverse as long as its linear part is homotopy invertible as a chain map.
 Moreover, the homotopy inverse is uniquely determined by the homotopy inverse of the linear part.